gvwilson/sdxjs/code-generator/index.md

 A third way to achieve what we want is to let the system turn code into runnable instructions and then modify those instructions.
+This approach is often used in compiled languages like [Java][java], where the <g key="byte_code">byte code</g> produced by the compiler is saved in files in order to be run.
-We can't do this because [Node][nodejs] doesn't save the generated <g key="byte_code">byte code</g>
+We can't do this here because [Node][nodejs] compiles and runs code in a single step.
-for us to play with.
-In other languages,
-such as Java,
-this can be an attractive approach.
 :::

 Our tool will parse the JavaScript with [Acorn][acorn] to create an AST, modify the AST, and then use a library called [Escodegen][escodegen] to turn the AST back into JavaScript.
 To start,
-let's look at the Acorn parse tree for a simple function definition, which is <%- include('/inc/linecount.html', {file: 'func-def.out'}) %> lines of pretty-printed JSON:
+let's look at the AST for a simple function definition, which is <%- include('/inc/linecount.html', {file: 'func-def.out'}) %> lines of pretty-printed JSON:

 <%- include('/inc/multi.html', {pat: 'func-def.*', fill: 'js out'}) %>

 After inspecting a few nodes,
-we can try to create a few of our own and turn them into code:
+we can try to create some of our own and turn them into code.
+Here,
+for example,
+we have the JSON representation of the expression `40+2`:

 <%- include('/inc/multi.html', {pat: 'one-plus-two.*', fill: 'js out'}) %>